 During the past decade, he worked as Resident Advisor and short-term expert on EC-funded drug control projects in Latin America.

-This updated post includes detailed data about Afghan opium poppy cultivation in 2018.
+This post update includes the analysis of 2020 data on Afghan opium poppy cultivation.

 1: KEY FINDINGS